Varad2001/email_classification/README.md

+I am Akim.
+I am back to you.
+Hope your contact in skype.
+live:.cid.8111eaec5827c4eb

 # email_classification

 Classification of emails based on their importance.
 Importance is calculated by calculating scores for each email using factors such as sender, subject, words, etc.